Department of Justice is now the Department of Communities and Justice. Find out more >

 Each step on the flowchart links to pages within this site that will have more information.

 If you have received a fine you may pay it in full, pay part of the fine, write to Revenue NSW and ask for a review, elect to go to court or do nothing.
 Depending on what you choose to do there may be consequences you should consider first.For more information, see

 If you elect to go to court you will get a Court Attendance Notice (CAN).
 You may go to court, send a Written Notice of Pleading or do nothing.
 Depending on what you choose to do there may be consequences you should consider first.For more information, see

 If you went to court and you were sentenced you will receive a Notice of Penalty.
 You may pay the amount owing in full, apply for more time to pay, appeal the decision, apply to cancel (annul) the decision, or do nothing.
 Depending on what you choose to do there may be consequences you should consider first.For more information, see

 If your licence has been suspended by the police on the spot or by the RMS because you have unpaid fines, or if you have received a Notice of Suspension because you have incurred too many demerit points or because you were speeding, there may be steps you can take to have the suspension withdrawn or varied.For more information, see

 Licence suspensions - flowchart.

-If you receive a overdue fine from State Debt Recovery you have a number of options for how to respond, including paying the fine, asking for a review or applying for a Work and Development Order.
+If you receive a overdue fine from Revenue NSW you have a number of options for how to respond, including paying the fine, asking for a review or applying for a Work and Development Order.
 If you do nothing there may be consequences you should consider.